yuvipaloozie/Semiconductor-Yield-Optimization-and-RCA/README.md

 ![Business Cost Curve](assets/business_impact.png)

 ### 4. Engineering Insights (Root Cause Analysis)

-### The Primary Driver: Sensor 103
 Using **SHAP (SHapley Additive exPlanations)**, we identified **Sensor 103** as the #1 predictor of failure.

 ![SHAP Summary Plot](assets/shap_summary.png)

 ### 5. Virtual Metrology
-To make this actionable, I used **Partial Dependence Plots (PDP)** to define the "Safe Operating Window" for Sensor 103.
+To make this actionable, I used **Partial Dependence Plots (PDP)** to define the "Safe Operating Window" for Sensor 103 (based on the SHAP findings).

 * **Observation:** The process is stable when Sensor 103 reads below **-0.012**.
 * **Risk Spike:** Failure probability doubles immediately when the value crosses **-0.009**.